What Is Acne: Causes & Treatments

 For most people, acne can be effectively managed through the use of over-the-counter treatments and simple lifestyle adjustments.
 This is true for teenage and adult acne.
 However, in some cases, medical intervention or prescription-grade acne treatments may be necessary to prevent complications from severe acne, such as skin discoloration or acne scars on the surface of the skin from a flare-up.

 Some of the most effective topical medications and skin care products to treat mild to moderate acne contain salicylic acid and benzoyl peroxide.
-You can usually find all sorts of affordable products for treating acne with these active ingredients at your local drugstore.
+You can usually find all sorts of affordable products for treating acne with these active ingredients at a drugstore.

 Typically, the best skincare routine for mild to moderate acne is to wash away dead skin cells from your face using a gentle cleanser in the morning and to follow up with an oil-free moisturizer.
 At night, carefully remove any makeup, and then wash your face using the same gentle cleanser.
 Apply a thin layer of your acne-fighting topical solution of choice (typically one containing salicylic acid or benzoyl peroxide) and complete your skincare routine with an oil-free moisturizer.